 Common offending foods: (examples)

 3. Dumping syndrome.

 Dumping syndrome is often a side effect of previous abdominal surgeries such as:

 - Different types of bariatric surgery (weight loss surgery).

-- Removal of a part of your stomach for any reason (such as tumors or perforated ulcer).
+- Remove a part of your stomach for any reason (such as tumors or perforated ulcers).